 Investment transactions are accounted for on a trade-date basis.
 Realized gains or losses on investments are measured by the difference between the net proceeds from the disposition and the cost basis of investment, without regard to unrealized gains or losses previously recognized.
+Distribution of earnings from portfolio companies are evaluated to determine if the distribution is income or return of capital.

-The Company reports changes in fair value of investments that are measured at fair value as a component of the net changes in unrealized appreciation (depreciation) on investments in the consolidated statement of operations.
+Investments are recorded at fair value.
+Our Board determines the fair value of its portfolio investments.
+After recording all appropriate interest and dividend income, some of which is reflected in the investment account as described above, we report changes in fair value of investments that are measured at fair value as a component of the net changes in unrealized appreciation (depreciation) on investments in the consolidated statements of operations.

-Non-accrual.
-Loans on which the accrual of interest income has been discontinued are designated as non-accrual loans, and non-accrual loans are further designated to be accounted for under either a non-accrual cash method or a non-accrual cost recovery method.
-Loans are generally placed on non-accrual when a loan either: (i) is delinquent for 90 days or more on principal or interest based on contractual terms of the loan (unless well secured and in the process of collection), or (ii) in the opinion of our management, there is reasonable doubt about the collectability.
-When loans are placed on non-accrual status, all interest previously accrued but not collected, other than PIK that has already been contractually added to the principal balance, is reversed against current period interest income.
-Interest payments received on non-accrual loans may be recognized as income or applied to principal, depending upon management's judgment.
+Non-accrual loans: Loans on which the accrual of interest income has been discontinued are designated as non-accrual loans, and non-accrual loans are further designated to be accounted for under either a non-accrual cash method or a non-accrual cost recovery method.
+Loans are generally placed on non-accrual status when a loan either: (i) is delinquent for 90 days or more on principal or interest based on contractual terms of the loan (unless well secured and in the process of collection), or (ii) in the opinion of our management, there is reasonable doubt about the collectability.
+When loans are placed on non-accrual status, all interest previously accrued but not collected, other than PIK interest that has already been contractually added to the principal balance, is reversed against current period interest income.
+Interest payments received on non-accrual loans may be recognized as income or applied to principal depending upon management's judgment.
 Interest accruals are resumed on non-accrual loans only when they are brought current with respect to interest and principal and when, in the judgment of management, the loans are estimated to be fully collectible as to all principal and interest.
-We had two non-accrual loans at June 30, 2014 and one at December 31, 2013, all of which were accounted for as of June 30, 2014 as non-accrual cash method loans.
-These loans had a fair value of approximately \$6.7 million and \$1.1 million at June 30, 2014 and December 31, 2013, respectively.
+We had two non-accrual loans at September 30, 2014 and one at December 31, 2013, both of which were accounted for as of September 30, 2014 as non-accrual cash method loans.
+These loans had an aggregate fair value of \$6.3 million and \$1.1 million at September 30, 2014 and December 31, 2013, respectively.